gwolni2s/IntegrationArchitectures-Uebung01/README.md

 # Integration-Architectures Course in 2021/2022 at Bonn-Rhein-Sieg Univesity of Applied Science

-To use the App please consider following the given steps
+To use the Uebung01.App please consider following the given steps

-1) Run App.java to start the App
+1) Run Uebung01.App.java to start the Uebung01.App
 2) Follow instractions in the command line

 Not necessary:
-3) Use MongoDB Compass to control that the App does what it should do
+3) Use MongoDB Compass to control that the Uebung01.App does what it should do

 General: